 It’s important to keep in mind that your time is a resource, and it too should be budgeted for and tracked.
 If you don’t give time allocations to tasks, you can find yourself focused on unimportant jobs in the scheme of things, and neglecting jobs of high impact to the business.
 As the adage goes, time is money and money is time.
 Your time and the time of your staff have monetary value and need to be considered accordingly.

-If your small business struggles with budgeting, why not try out Reep?
+If your small business struggles with budgeting, why not try Reep today.
+Contact us to get started today.
 Our helicopter view of your financial data gives you a real-time view of your budgets and cash flow.